Rust in the Linux Kernel: Understanding the Current State and Future Direction

 - ✅ Is there a race condition here? (manual reasoning)

-Real example from kernel maintainer Greg Kroah-Hartman (February 2025)2:
+Perspective from kernel maintainer Greg Kroah-Hartman (February 2025)2:

 “The majority of bugs (quantity, not quality and severity) we have are due to the stupid little corner cases in C that are totally gone in Rust.
 Things like simple overwrites of memory (not that Rust can catch all of these by far), error path cleanups, forgetting to check error values, and use-after-free mistakes.”